-- Permanent Support Unit
+- Permanent Support Unit;

-- Technical Advice Unit
+- Technical Advice Unit;

-- Outreach Unit
+- Outreach Unit.

-The tasks of the Permanent Support Unit would be as follows:
+The tasks of the Permanent Support Unit would include the following:

-- o To administer and run a dedicated welcome desk, including hotline services; - o To assure overall responsibility for the daily operation of the SME CD; - To be the point of contact for incoming requests (telephone, email ...) - To route incoming requests to competent official/unit and coordinate the follow up; - To establish priorities; - To maintain a register of received requests and follow up actions (as a basis for continuous improvement).
+- o To administer and run a dedicated Welcome Desk, including hotline services; - To assume overall responsibility for the daily operation of the SME CD; - To be the point of contact for incoming requests (telephone, email, etc.) - To route incoming requests to competent officials/units and coordinate the follow up; - To establish priorities; - To maintain a register of received requests and follow up actions (as a basis for continuous improvement).

-The tasks of the Technical Advice Unit would be as follows:
+The tasks of the Technical Advice Unit would include the following: